Nenkai/GTAdhocToolchain/README.md

 * Compare scripts for dissasembly matching

 ## Wiki
-Refer to the [Wiki](https://github.com/Nenkai/GTAdhocToolchain/wiki) for more information.
+Refer to the [Wiki](https://github.com/Nenkai/GTAdhocToolchain/wiki) for more information (compiler, language features, etc).

 ## Current State
 The toolchain is capable of compiling fully working original and custom projects (see [OpenAdhoc](https://github.com/Nenkai/OpenAdhoc)).

-## Adhoc Language Specifications
-Adhoc is very similar to javascript but with a few changes and additions.
-Refer to the [language spec](LANGUAGE_SPECIFICATION.md).

 ## TODOs
 * Improve syntatic analysis during compilation.